Skip to main content Skip to footer content

 SOC 3200 - Urban Sociology

-Honors Program grades and a copy of your student’s completed honors work are due by the end of the final examination period.
+Please submit honors project grade(s) and a copy of your student(s) completed honors work via the Faculty Grade Form.
+Honors project grades and projects are due by the end of the final examination period of each semester.

 Faculty must submit a representative of the student’s honors work.
 This might be the best part of the project or the part of the project that presented the most challenges for the student - whatever you deem the best representation of the student’s honors experience.